VishShaji/Operation-Analytics-and-Investigating-Metric-Spike-SQL/README.md

 # Operational Analytics and Investigating Metric Spikes

-## Description

-Led a team in leveraging advanced SQL skills to analyze various datasets and tables, deriving valuable insights for the company's operations.
+This project showcases the power of data analysis for optimizing business operations and investigating unexpected metric fluctuations.
+I have leveraged my SQL expertise to unlock valuable insights from various datasets and tables.

 ## Authors